 The same law that condemns any marriage contract outside the present marriage is the same Law that commends or encourage remarriage when the husband dies.
 The condition for freedom from the present marriage is the death of the first husband.
 When the husband dies, then a new marriage relationship can be consummated and the peace the woman seeks can finally be secured.
-Without this experience we shall continue to serve Satan and bear fruits unto his honor.
+Without this experience we shall continue to serve Satan, through the flesh, and bear fruits unto his honor.

 To be continued in part two